AbdelmajidEMI/Film/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Description of the project

+In this project, we are going to build a website that sells movies and TV series.
+In this project, we are starting from building the app, testing in then deploying it in a scalable AWS cloud envirement